 Output Scores and Softmax

-The hidden vector is then projected through the context matrix to produce a score for each vocabulary word:
+The hidden vector is then projected through the context matrix to produce a score for each vocabulary word.
+These raw scores (called "logits") indicate how compatible each word is as a context:

 where: